slimndap/wp-theatre/readme.txt

 The new feature may be added directly to the Theater plugin or as an extension so that others may benefit from this as well.

 == Changelog ==

+= 0.16 =

+Release Date: July 25, 2018

+* Enhancements
+    * Added date and category filter to the events admin screen.
+    * Added a custom excerpt to embedded events (using oEmbed).
+    * Made it possible to paginate events by tag.
+See the updated [docs](https://github.com/slimndap/wp-theatre/wiki/Shortcodes).
+    * Made it possible to group events by tag.
+See the updated [docs](https://github.com/slimndap/wp-theatre/wiki/Shortcodes).

 = 0.15 =